Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 Response format is the same as `api/admin/features`

-## Fetch specific feature toggle {#fetch-specific-feature-toggle}
+## Fetch specific feature flag {#fetch-specific-feature-toggle}

 :::caution Removal notice

 This endpoint was removed in Unleash v5 (deprecated since v4).
-Please use the [project-based endpoint to fetch specific toggles](/reference/api/legacy/unleash/admin/features-v2.md#get-toggle) instead.
+Please use the [project-based endpoint to fetch specific flags](/reference/api/legacy/unleash/admin/features-v2.md#get-toggle) instead.

 :::